Results of the first global tap water survey raise big questions on human health

 The Impact on Humans

 More research needs to be done to understand the threat and its long-term consequences on human health.
 One thing revealed in previous studies: microplastics can absorb bacteria and chemical contaminants from surrounding environments.
-In marine wildlife studies, microplastics have been shown to transfer these harmful chemicals from their plastic hosts onto—or into—tissues, which in turn adversely effects the animals.
+In marine wildlife studies, microplastics have been shown to transfer these harmful chemicals from their plastic hosts onto—or into—tissues, which in turn adversely affects the animals.
 At a nanometer in size, plastic fibers can penetrate cells, which means they can make their way into organs.
 The Orb analyses caught particles of more than 2.5 microns in size, or 2,500 times bigger than a nanometre.

 Unraveling a Ubiquitous Threat